-- P. Whether the proposed use will adversely affect historic buildings, sites, districts, or archaeological resources. - Q. Whether the proposed use satisfies the requirements contained within the supplemental regulations for such special land use permit. - R. Whether the proposed use will create a negative shadow impact on any adjoining lot or building as arcsult of the proposed building height. - S. Whether the proposed use would be consistent with the needs of the neighborhood or the community as a whole, be compatible with the neighborhood, and would not be in conflict with the overall objective of the comprehensive plan.
+- P. Whether the proposed use will adversely affect historic buildings, sites, districts, or archaeological resources. - Q. Whether the proposed use satisfies the requirements contained within the supplemental regulations for such special land use permit. - R. Whether the proposed use will create a negative shadow impact on any adjoining lot or building as a result of the proposed building height. - S. Whether the proposed use would be consistent with the needs of the neighborhood or the communityas a whole, as expressed and evidenced during the review process, be compatible with the neighborhood, would not be in conflict with the overall objective of the comprehensive plan.